Kym L. Pasqualini is the founder and former CEO of Nation's Missing Children Organization and National Center for Missing Adults.

 A Bright Light

 Rachel was a beautiful young woman who was described as funny, giving, and a prankster.
-With a smile that could light up the room, she never forgot a birthday and randomly sent cards to her family and friends telling them she loved them.
-She was outgoing and made friends easily, even organizing a baby shower for a coworker she did not know well.
+With a smile that could light up a room, she never forgot a birthday and randomly sent cards to her family and friends telling them she loved them.
+She was outgoing and made friends easily, even organizing a baby shower for a coworker who was only a casual acquaintance.

 She lived, worked, and went to high school on the 22,000 acre Tulalip Reservation in Snohomish County.